Universal Distances for Extended Persistence: Introduction

-where the bottleneck distance over all dimensions is defined by In this paper we prove that this distance is \emph{universal}: it is the largest possible stable distance on persistence diagrams realized by functions.
+In this paper we prove that this distance is \emph{universal}: it is the largest possible stable distance on extended persistence diagrams realized by functions.
+As a note of caution, we point out that universality is only achieved by a version of the bottleneck distance in which any vertex contained inside the \emph{extended subdiagram} has to be matched, as is made precise in \cref{remark:matchings4universality}.

-We obtain this result by studying the equivalent problem for certain homology functors on a partially ordered set $\M$, which is a subposet of the Euclidean plane with the shape of a closed strip.
-For a function $f$, the associated functor on the strip $\M$ can be thought of as gluing together the homology pyramids of \cite{Carlsson:2009:ZPH:1542362.1542408,Bendich-2013} associated to $f$ along neighboring dimensions.
-The associated persistence diagram $\op{Dgm}(f)$ can be defined in terms of this functor, as a multiset on $\M$.
-See \cref{fig:subdiagrams} for an illustration relating this definition to the ordinary, relative, and extended subdiagrams defined in \cite{Cohen-Steiner2009}.

-Conversely, we say that such a multiset $\mu$ is \emph{realizable} as a persistence diagram if $\mu = \op{Dgm}(f)$ for some function $f$ as above.
-Universality follows from the following theorem. \begin{thm}